Menu

 7. For a Singer with a Taste for Jazz: “My Own Brass Bed”

-This song is just so luscious and jazz-y and Old Hollywood-y — it would be so delicious and indulgent to sing.
+This song is just so luscious and jazz-y and Old Hollywood-y — it’s gloriously indulgent to sing.
 It’s from the show The Unsinkable Molly Brown, and we all but guarantee no other mezzo-soprano singers will be singing it at your next concert or audition.
 We love how Tammy Grimes stretches out those little falls in this version, making the most of every note.

-Are you looking for concert songs for mezzo sopranos?
+Are you looking for concert songs?
 This is a nice little amuse bouche that can be used to transition between styles or to create a little moment between intense songs in the show.
 It’s super short and sweet — the perfect opportunity to show off what you can do and then leave them wanting more.
 And if you need something that’s easy on the voice, it doesn’t get much more gentle than this!

 Sheet music for The Unsinkable Molly Brown